nanometrenat/gis-training-resource-center/_sources/content/Modul_1/en_qgis_theorie.md

 # What is GIS?
 (Theory)

-**Competences**

-- General Information
-- Why are Spatial Analyses important?
-- Introduction to GIS
-- A Galaxy of Tools
-- Paper Maps and Cartography
-- GIS vs Cartography
-- Web GIS Platforms

 ## General Information:

 - A Geographic Information System (GIS) is a __digital system that connects data to maps__.